July 28, 2008

 21. GODZILLA vs SPACE GODZILLA (1994)

-This old Columbia Tristar DVD double-bill is correctly framed at 16:9 widescreen, but with English language only.
+This old Columbia Tristar DVD double-bill (pictured above) is correctly presented in anamorphic widescreen, but with English language only.

 22. GODZILLA vs DESTOROYAH (1995)

-The old Columbia Tristar DVD double-bill is 16:9 widescreen, but with English language only.
+The old Columbia Tristar DVD double-bill (pictured above) is anamorphic widescreen, but with English language only.

 23. GODZILLA 2000 (1999)

-This US release marked the moment when Sony Pictures started listening to fans and releasing Godzilla DVDs with Japanese audio as well.
-There's still optional English audio and English subtitles.
-2.35 anamorphic widescreen.
+This US DVD release (pictured above) marked the moment when Sony Pictures started listening to fans and releasing Godzilla DVDs with Japanese audio as well.
+There's also optional English audio and English subtitles.
+It's 2.35 anamorphic widescreen.

-Sony Pictures DVD has Japanese language, optional English language or subtitles, 2.35 anamorphic widescreen.
+Sony Pictures DVD (pictured) has Japanese language, optional English language or subtitles, 2.35 anamorphic widescreen.

 26. GODZILLA AGAINST MECHAGODZILLA (2002)

-The Sony Pictures DVD has Japanese language, optional English language or subtitles, 2.35 anamorphic widescreen.
+The Sony Pictures DVD (pictured) has Japanese language, optional English language or subtitles, 2.35 anamorphic widescreen.
+Reviewed here.

 27. GODZILLA TOKYO S.O.S.
 (2003)

-The Columbia Tristar DVD has Japanese language, optional English language or subtitles, 2.35 anamorphic widescreen.
+The Columbia Tristar DVD (pictured above) has Japanese language, optional English language or subtitles, 2.35 anamorphic widescreen.

 28. GODZILLA FINAL WARS (2004)

-The last Godzilla film until 2012.
-Bigger budget, international locations, electro soundtrack, and ALL the Toho monsters they could cram in...
-Reviewed here.
+The last Japanese Godzilla film.
+Bigger budget, international locations, electronic soundtrack, and ALL the Toho monsters they could possibly cram in...
+Review here.

-Released by Sony in the US, with Japanese or English audio, and English subtitles.
+DVD released by Sony in the US (pictured above), with Japanese or English audio, and English subtitles.

 For lengthier analysis and interviews about Godzilla and his giant monster friends, try the regular, and professionally produced fan magazine G-Fan.
 They also organise annual conventions in the US.

-For regular news about Japanese giants, also try August Ragone's
+For online news about Japanese giants,try August Ragone's

 The Good the Bad and the Godzilla, and SciFi Japan.